 Jotters with flowery prints

-I find it really important for any artist to get involved into their own projects, be it big or small, and do them with pleasure, just to indulge their passion for illustration.
-These do not need to be projects that are only business-oriented.
-I see them as an important part of any artist’s personal style, which allows them to be their own boss with their own rules and requirements.
-You thus become more skillful, more assertive in showing your very own ‘illustrative self’ because you don’t fall under the influence of someone else.
+I find it really important for any artist to get involved into their own projects, be it big or small (i.e. my jotters).
+Firstly, it gives you a special pleasure.
+And secondly, it indulges your passion for illustration.
+However, These do not need to be projects that are only business-oriented.
+I see them as an important part of any artist’s personal style, which allows you to be your own boss with your own rules and requirements.
+You thus become more skilful, more assertive in showing your very own ‘illustrative self’ because you don’t fall under the influence of someone else.
 This should not feel like a job that needs to be done but rather your passion, the driving force which made you become an artist in the first place.

 The flowers always appear as something fresh and nostalgic at the same time.
 What a crazy combination.